Tobias-GH-Schulz/maskguard/README.md

 ---

 ## About 📝
-Mask Guard is a Mask-No-Mask detector that detects if your customers are wearing a mask or not and alerts them if they are not wearing one.
-Mask Guard includes other amazing features like image optimization, distance measurement and audio warning.
-The team applied their knowledge in deep learning and computer vision  to create a tool that gives businesses and their customers SECURITY in this pandemic.
-This github repo contains all the parts that Mask Guard is made of.
+Mask Guard is a multi-model assembly that detects if your customers are wearing a mask or not and plays an alert if they are not wearing one.
+Mask Guard consists of CNN models that detect body and face, it is capable of image optimization and image-based distance measurement, both from camera and between objects.

+We applied our knowledge in deep learning and computer vision to create a tool that helps businesses comply with sanitary regulations.
+This repo contains all the parts that Mask Guard is made of.

 ---